-It is recommended that the designer consider soil-foundation-structure interaction effects when developing analytical models for seismic evaluation of tall buildings with subterranean levels.
+6 Consider soil-foundation-structure interaction effects in accordance with this section 7 when developing analytical models for seismic evaluation of tall buildings with 8 subterranean levels.

 Commentary: Tall buildings generally have subterranean levels to provide space for parking and other facilities.
 The most common foundation type is a mat, although pile systems are used as well, particularly for tall buildings without subterranean levels.
 A schematic illustration of a building with subterranean levels is shown in Figure 5.1a.
 Spatial variations of ground motion cause motions on foundation slabs (u{FIM}) to differ from free-field motions (denoted u_g in Figure 5.1a), which is referred to as a kinematic interaction effect.